 What is included in the complete curriculum?

-Answer: You’ll receive four DVDs and three books when you purchase the complete curriculum.
-Twenty-four full-length video lessons on four DVDs provide all of the necessary instruction for the program.
+Answer: You’ll receive all 4 DVDs and 3 books when you purchase the complete curriculum.
+Twenty-four full-length video lessons provide all of the necessary instruction.
 Lessons average 45 minutes each.
-The coordinating lesson book contains all of the vocabulary, action sequences, and skits taught in the videos, homework and review suggestions, and an independent reading selection (a cute story) for each lesson.
-The separate workbook reinforces the new vocabulary and provides structures and opportunities for practice and review.
+The lesson book contains all of the vocabulary, action sequences, and skits taught in the videos, plus an independent reading selection (a cute story) for each lesson.
+The separate workbook provides reinforcement, practice and review.
 The answer key furnishes the correct responses for both the lesson book and the workbook.
-It’s a complete curriculum appropriate for multiple ages, learning styles, and objectives.
+This whole program is appropriate for multiple ages, learning styles, and objectives.

 Where can I get the question words posters I see in the videos?